Pre- Professional Year:

 How is the GPA calculated?

-The GPA is calculated on the most recent Fall/Winter session (September to April) where a student has completed a minimum of 15 credits (5 half-year courses).
-If a student has more than 15 credits in the Fall/Winter, all coursework taken will be used to calculate the admission GPA.
-All courses, including failed courses if they occurred within the Fall/Winter session, will be included in the admission GPA calculation.
-Repeated courses, if previously passed, will have the first passing grade substituted into the calculation.
+The GPA is calculated on the most recent Fall/Winter session (September to April) where a student has completed a minimum of 15.
+If a student has more than 15, all course work taken will be used to calculate the GPA.
+Calculations are based on university transferable courses and will include failed courses taken during the Fall/Winter session.
+Repeated courses, if previously passed, will not be included in the GPA calculation.
 The U of A uses a custom 4-point grading scale and GPAs will be converted to that scale.

 Make sure you submit the U of A application for admission form by March 1st in your pre-professional year.
 For information about admission policies,procedures and early admission conditions, please visit the U of A Calendar.
 If you are attending another post-secondary institution, your official transcripts and documents are required by June 15th.
 If you are a U of A student, you are not required to submit your U of A transcript.